reexjungle/xcal/README.md

 ```

-### xCal project is setup - further configuration needed?
+### Replicated the xCal project on my developer machine - any further configuration?
-Speaking from the heart, this project is aimed primarily at developers and from experience no killjoy (*except broken code*) is worse than wasting a devloper's time with extra configurations before getting down to core work.
-As such, the configuration of the project has been reduced to minimal.
-That is, the library dependencies have been taken care of by Nuget packages.
-Nevertheless, the usual configuration culprit (data sources) need to be added by hand.
+Speaking from the heart, there is no greater killjoy (*perhaps with the exception of exceptions*) than an initial waste of precious development time with mindless extra configurations during project setup.
+As such, the configuration of the project has been reduced to minimal as possible.
+This means, external library dependencies are [NuGet](https://www.nuget.org/)-based packages and are automatically resolved on first project build.
+Nevertheless, xCal is built to support either [relational database management systems](http://en.wikipedia.org/wiki/Relational_database_management_system) (*we all know [MySQL](http://en.wikipedia.org/wiki/MySQL)- don't we*) or NoSQL database systems (*[Redis](http://en.wikipedia.org/wiki/Redis) comes to the rescue*) and as such needs the systems to operate (preferably as background services on the host machine).

 The [xCal Wiki](https://github.com/reexmonkey/xcal/wiki) contains more information on the project, web service, its architecture, dependencies, code examples and more...